TheImagingSource/tiscamera/doc/pages/tcam_property.rst

 tcam_property_float_get_unit
 ----------------------------

-.. c:function:: const gchar* tcam_property_float_get_unit (TcamPropertyFloat* self);

-:param self: property instance
-:param err: Pointer to GError pointer to be used in case of error.
-Can be `NULL`.
-:returns: string describing the property unit.
-Can be an empty string.
-:retval: const char*

 .. tabs::

    .. group-tab:: c

+      .. c:function:: const gchar* tcam_property_float_get_unit (TcamPropertyFloat* self);

+         :param self: The :ref:`TcamPropertyFloat` instance
+         :returns: (transfer none): String describing the property unit.
+The string is valid until the instance is released.
+         :retval NULL: If the unit is not available, NULL is returned.

       .. code-block:: c